What is Multicloud?

-Multicloud is the use of cloud computing and storage services from two or more cloud service providers in a single network architecture.
+Multicloud is the use of cloud computing and storage services from two or more public cloud service providers (or hyperscalers) in a single network architecture.
 It can include any combination of platforms across a private data center, private cloud, colocation and public cloud.
-A multicloud approach can also rely on several cloud services, from Infrastructure-as-a-Service (IaaS) to Software-as-a-Service (SaaS).
+A multicloud approach can also rely on several cloud services, from Infrastructure as a Service (IaaS) to Software as a Service (SaaS).

-Using different cloud providers like Google Cloud, AWS or Microsoft Azure means you can match the right workload with the right cloud platform based on your unique requirements for performance, data location, scalability and compliance.
+Using different hyperscalers like Google Cloud, AWS or Microsoft Azure means you can match the right workload with the right multicloud platform based on your unique requirements for performance, data location, scalability and compliance.

-Multicloud is also readily available, meaning if one cloud is offline, you can still work in other clouds.
-As a solution, multicloud offers customizable flexibility, empowering you to choose the best of each cloud type for your needs at a given time.
+A multicloud platform is also readily available, meaning if one cloud is offline, you can still work in other clouds.
+Multicloud offers customizable flexibility, empowering you to choose the best of each cloud type for your needs at any given time.

-Finally, a multicloud strategy provides a level of security that a single cloud deployment cannot.
-This includes responding to distributed denial-of-service (DDoS) attacks and addressing technology that is not managed by your IT department.
+Finally, a multicloud platform provides a level of security that a single cloud deployment cannot.
+This includes responding to security threats like distributed denial-of-service (DDoS) attacks and addressing technologies not managed by your IT department.

 Multicloud represents multiple cloud deployments from private clouds, hybrid cloud platforms, colocation facilities and/or public clouds in any combination.
-On the other hand, a hybrid cloud offers multiple deployment modes, with one mode being a private cloud.
-Hybrid platforms are typically deployed at a customer's location; think of hardware and software solutions from Dell, Cisco, VMware or others.
+A hybrid cloud offers multiple deployment modes, with one being a private cloud.
+Hybrid platforms are typically deployed at a customer's location, such as hardware and software solutions from Dell, Cisco and VMware.

 With a private cloud, services and infrastructure are dedicated to a single organization and resources are not shared.
 As a result, data storage, hardware and network pools are not accessible by other businesses in the same data center.
 Organizations use a vendor's offsite IT infrastructure, with the vendor owning the hardware and the client owning their data.

-A multicloud architecture is created to support an organization's business drivers.
-As you plan and undertake the move to a hybrid or multicloud model, make sure to account for the limitations that may come with existing software applications.
+A multicloud architecture supports an organization's business drivers.
+As you plan and undertake the move to a hybrid or multicloud platform, you must account for limitations that accompany existing software applications.

 Getting the most from the migration means choosing the cloud architecture that most closely aligns with your organizational goals.
-Considerations should include how your apps are treated with different clouds, the integration of your data across providers, and the benefits to disaster recovery times.
-Give thought to workloads as well, including whether or not they can be moved between clouds.
+Considerations should include how your apps are treated with different clouds, the integration of your data across providers and the benefits to disaster recovery times.
+Also consider your workloads and whether or not they can be moved between clouds, including:

-Business continuity hybrid/multicloud: With mission-critical systems, disaster recovery (DR) can be approached in the most cost-effective manner by using a public cloud-based computing environment for failover purposes.
+- Business continuity hybrid/multicloud: With mission-critical systems, disaster recovery (DR) can be approached in most cost-effectively by using a public cloud-based computing environment for failover purposes.
 DR support is offered by many independent software vendors (ISVs), including Rubrik, Cohesity and NetApp.

-Choosing the best multicloud architecture can help organizations of all sizes support a wide range of critical business and operational objectives.
-By using the multicloud to advance top-line goals, companies are finding they're better able to spur innovation, accelerate transformation and differentiate their organization and offerings from competitors.
+Choosing the best multicloud platform can help organizations of all sizes support a wide range of critical business and operational objectives.
+Using the multicloud platform to advance top-line goals enables them to increase innovation, accelerate transformation and differentiate their organization and offerings from competitors.

 Few enterprises rely on a fully homogeneous cloud environment.
 Most incorporate multiple environments in their multicloud architecture to achieve their cloud objectives.
-As a result, IT finds itself tasked with identifying the best ways to integrate, maintain and optimize their company's heterogeneous platforms.
+As a result, IT finds itself tasked with identifying the best ways to integrate multicloud, then maintain and optimize its company's heterogeneous platforms.

-Multicloud management offers the ability to manage multiple clouds from one central environment.
-Commonly referred to as multicloud technology or multicloud management platforms, such management solutions are increasingly common and especially notable when comparing multicloud and single-cloud offerings.
+Multicloud management enables you to manage multiple clouds from one central environment.
+Commonly referred to as multicloud technology or multicloud management platforms, these solutions are increasingly common and especially notable when comparing multicloud and single-cloud offerings.